The best new iOS and Android apps to download in March 2020

 Here are all the apps you should install in March

-Apple might have added night mode to the iPhone 11 range, but what about the rest of you Apple users?
+Apple might have added night mode to the iPhone 11 range, but what about the other Apple users?
 If you’ve got an iPhone 6 or newer, check out NeuralCam, which brings night mode to all your devices.
 It’s also great for iPhone 11 users, as it works with all the cameras on the back.
 The best part?
-It’s now a one-time purchase, as NeuralCam has done away with its subscription model.
+It’s a one-time purchase, as NeuralCam has done away with its subscription model.
 What are you waiting for – get snapping!

 Hand Washing Timer